Sign-and-trade deal: Rescission

-Sign-and-trades are considered to be "atomic transactions".
+A sign-and-trade deal is treated as an "atomic transaction."
 Under NBA rules, if the acquiring team voids the trade, then the new contract signed with the initial team is voided as well.
 This prevents the initial team from being 'stuck' with a player they either do not want and/or cannot afford to keep under the terms of the signed contract.
 The player is also protected from being contractually obligated to a new team that they may no longer want to work for.
 Such an event happened in 2005, when small forward Shareef Abdur-Rahim was acquired by the New Jersey Nets in a sign-and-trade with the Portland Trail Blazers.
 The trade was subsequently canceled by the Nets, when a physical exam detected scar tissue (which increases the odds of future injury) in Abdur-Rahim's knee.
 As a result of the cancellation, Abdur-Rahim once again became a free agent; his new contract with the Trail Blazers (who had his "Bird rights") was voided, and he later signed with the Sacramento Kings.